A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing Detection on Power Supplies

-As analysed in detail by Wu \etal \cite{esvr-wlsb}, a common failure mode caused by EM noise coupled to the power pin of an LDO is the EMI-induced offset.
+As analysed in detail by Wu \etal \cite{esvr-wlsb}, EMI-induced offset is a common failure mode caused by EM noise coupled to the power pin of an LDO.
 Due to the nonlinearity of the differential transistor pair at the input of the comparator amplifier (see \autoref{fig:ldo}), noise injected via the power network induces an offset of the output voltage via a rectification effect.
-A test bench was built, with a signal generator coupled to the voltage source and an oscilloscope monitoring the output and reference voltage.
+A test bench was built with a signal generator coupled to the voltage source and an oscilloscope monitoring the output and reference voltage.
 Various devices were aged for a week by electrically stressing them to evaluate the relation between ageing mechanisms and EM susceptibility.
 The devices still functioned, but their EMI robustness decreased.
 This indicated that the stress process had indeed triggered the transistor ageing mechanisms in the operational amplifier of the LDO.

-\paragraph{Discussion} Component degradation negatively affects EM emissions and susceptibility power supplies.
-Although EM characteristics are indicators of the components' ageing status, measuring them can be troublesome.
-Ageing detection methods in the literature based on EM measurements typically require special setups, procedures, and external equipment, hindering the ability to deploy them as monitoring techniques.
-Moreover, the usage of expensive dedicated instruments contradicts many typical constraints for COTS-based embedded applications, namely low cost, power usage, and size.
+\paragraph{Discussion} Component degradation alters EM emissions and affects susceptibility of power supplies.
+The main culprits are ageing on passive components (via ESR changes on capacitors, or quality factor reduction on inductors), and switching components (mainly due to BTI and HCI).
+Although EM characteristics are indicators of these ageing effects, measurements can be troublesome.
+EM-based ageing detection methods developed in the literature typically require special setups, procedures, and external equipment, which hinders deployment as an online monitoring technique.
+Moreover, the usage of expensive dedicated instruments contradicts many typical requirements for COTS-based embedded applications, namely low cost, low power usage, and small size.